simo4-4/DAG_Workflow_Manager/README.md

 3. **Threaded Execution**:
    Each task runs in its own thread.

-4. **Task Types**:
+- **Task Information**:
-   - A task is a basic unit of execution that have dependencies between them express the order in which they should run in
+   - A task is a basic unit of execution that has dependencies with other tasks
    - You can extend the Task class and create your own custom Task, which can be reusuable or not, as you see fit !
 For example, you cound have a task in charge of ingesting data from a database or from a RabbitMQ queue which would then pass the results to the next component.
    - For **Network I/O-heavy tasks**, use the **AsyncTask** type where Asyncio event loops are used for concurrency to avoid the overhead of additional threads.

-5. **Chunking Large Files** *(to be implemented)*:
-   Large files can be chunked by columns and saved into different partitions.
-These partitions can be processed on different processes or servers.
-For example, we could chunk a CSV file by a hash of `memberId`, ensuring rows with the same `memberId` are grouped together.
-Alternatively, a solution using Spark can be considered.

 ### Pros:
+- Clean interface
 - Fully **Customizable**.
 - Independent tasks run in **parallel threads**.